danielbodnar/awesome-stars/README.md

 ## mlops

+- [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
 - [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB.
 Bring AI to your database; integrate, train and manage any AI models and APIs directly with your database and your data.